deartc/DanceMusic/README.md

 Each table is related to one or more of the other tables via a primary key/foreign key relationship.

+Tc complete the requirements I did the following:

 Loaded data into the database schema